sjang1594/sjang1594.github.io/_posts/study/Algorithms/2025-03-10-Ford-FulkersonMethod.md

 ### Network Flow & Flow Graph

-A flow graph (flow network) is a directed graph where each edge (also called an arc) has a certain capacity which can receive a certain amout of flow.
+A flow graph (flow network) is a directed graph where each edge (also called an arc) has a certain capacity which can receive a certain amount of flow.
 The flow running through an edge must be less than or equal to the capacity.
-Think of this way, we have a path from the Chicago to Boston, and Boston to New York.
+Think of this way, we have a path from Chicago to Boston, and Boston to New York.
 From Chicago to Boston (6 cars allowed per min) & Boston to New York (3 cars allowed per min).
 Then after 1 min, the state would be 3 cars are still waiting to go to Boston, and 3 cars are already in New York.
-So, how do we solve it? we just send 3 cars in the beginning.
+So, how do we solve it?
+We just send 3 cars in the beginning.
 In this case, we are going to define some terms 'flow' / 'capacity'.

 ### Ford Fulkerson Method & Edmonds-Karp
 Problem Statement:

+Problem Statement:

-One of the special thing about Ford Fulkerson Methods is that there are sink node and source node (think of source node as fauset, and the sink is drainer).
+One of the special things about Ford Fulkerson Methods is that there are sink node and source node (think of source node as faucet, and the sink as drainer).
-To find the maximum flow (and min-cut as a by product), the Ford-Fulkerson method repeatedly finds **augmenting path** through the **residual graph** and **aguments the flow** untin no more augmenting paths can be found.
-Then what the heck is augmenting path, the definition of augmenting path is a path of edges in the residual graph with unused capacity greater than zero from the source to sink.
+To find the maximum flow (and min-cut as a byproduct), the Ford-Fulkerson method repeatedly findsaugmenting paths through the residual graph and augments the flow until no more augmenting paths can be found.
+Then what the heck is an augmenting path?
+The definition of an augmenting path is a path of edges in the residual graph with unused capacity greater than zero from the source to sink.

-The reason why it's not stating the method, not algorithm is because of flexibility of selecting augmenting paths (unspecified by Ford Fulkerson Method).
-If the DFS algorithm is choose to get the augmenting path, every agumenting path has the bottleneck.
-The **Bottleneck** is the "smallest" edge on the path. we can use the bottleneck value to augment the flow along the paths.
-You can actually look at the image below, and the operation is min(10-0, 15-0, 6-0, 25-0, 10-0) = 6. (bottle neck value on below)
+The reason why it's stated as a method, not an algorithm is because of flexibility in selecting augmenting paths (unspecified by Ford Fulkerson Method).
+If the DFS algorithm is chosen to get the augmenting path, every augmenting path has a bottleneck.
+The Bottleneck is the "smallest" edge on the path.
+We can use the bottleneck value to augment the flow along the paths.
+You can actually look at the image below, and the operation is min(10-0, 15-0, 6-0, 25-0, 10-0) = 6. (bottleneck value shown below)

 ![Bottleneck](../../../assets/img/photo/3-09-2024/bottleneck.png)

-By augmenting the flow means *updating* the flow values of the edges along the augmenting path.
-The forward edges, this means `increasing the flow` by the bottleneck value.
-Also, when agumenting the flow along the augmenting path, you also need to **decrease the flow** along each **residual edge** by the bottleneck value.
-Then why are we decreasing the flow, because what we want to achieve is to get the max flow, which we need to consider all case to fill the flows.
-By using the decrease, residual edges exist to "undo" bad augmenting path which do not lead to a maximum flow.
+we mean updating the flow values of the edges along the augmenting path.
+For the forward edges, this means increasing the flow by the bottleneck value.
+Also, when augmenting the flow along the augmenting path, you also need to decrease the flow along each residual edge by the bottleneck value.
+Then why are we decreasing the flow?
+Because what we want to achieve is to get the max flow, which requires considering all cases to fill the flows.
+By using the decrease, residual edges exist to "undo" bad augmenting paths which do not lead to a maximum flow.

 ![Decrease the flow](../../../assets/img/photo/3-09-2024/decrease.png)

-Then we can define the **residual graph**.
-The residual graph is the graph which contains residual edges, and the graphs are shown below
+we can define the residual graph.
+The residual graph is the graph which contains residual edges, as shown below:

 ![Alt text](../../../assets/img/photo/3-09-2024/residualGraph.png)

-Then, the question we could ask ourself is "Residual edges have a capacity of 0?
+Then, we could ask ourselves is "Residual edges have a capacity of 0?
 Isn't that forbidden?
 How does that work?".
-You might be able to think **remaining capcity** of an edge e(residual or not) as: `e.capacity` - `e.flow`, This ensures that the remaining capacity of an edge is always non-negative.
+You might be able to think of **the remaining capacity** of an edge e (residual or not) as: e.capacity - e.flow.
+This ensures that the remaining capacity of an edge is always non-negative.

-So, let's kinda wrap it up, the ford-fulkerson method continues finding augmenting paths and augments the flow until no more augmenting paths from s->t exist.
-So the sum of the bottlenecks found in each augmenting path is equal to the max-flow.
+So, let's wrap it up: the Ford-Fulkerson method continues finding augmenting paths and augments the flow until no more augmenting paths from s->t exist.
+The sum of the bottlenecks found in each augmenting path is equal to the max-flow.
 (So it doesn't really matter how you find the augmenting path).
-The basic steps are following
+The basic steps are:

-1. find an augmenting path
+1. Find an augmenting path
-2. compute the bottleneck capacity
+2. Compute the bottleneck capacity
-3. augment each edge and the total flow.
+3. Augment each edge and the total flow

+### Edmonds-Karp Algorithm

+The Edmonds-Karp algorithm is a specific implementation of the Ford-Fulkerson method.
+The key difference is that Edmonds-Karp uses Breadth-First Search (BFS) to find augmenting paths, whereas the general Ford-Fulkerson method doesn't specify how to find these paths.

+By using BFS, Edmonds-Karp guarantees finding the shortest augmenting path (in terms of number of edges) at each step.
+This leads to a better time complexity than using arbitrary path-finding methods.

+The time complexity of Edmonds-Karp is O(V × E²), where V is the number of vertices and E is the number of edges in the graph.
+This is a significant improvement over the general Ford-Fulkerson method, which has a time complexity of O(E × f), where f is the maximum flow value (which could be very large if edge capacities are large).

 ### Implementation
 ```cpp